There are many things to contemplate when it comes to thinking about your home.

-It is not uncommon for a heating unit to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
+It is common for a heating unit to eventually need a new blower or a little love once a year to make sure everything is running correctly, but a well-maintained heating unit should work without much mending along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician frequently for the same issue;

 - needing multiple visits during the same heating season;